dart-lang/language/accepted/future-releases/language-versioning/feature-specification.md

  }
 ```

-This specifies that the `quiver` package has a default language version of 2.8.
+This specifies the `quiver` package as having the given root directory (relative to the JSON file), package URI root (the `lib/` subdirectory), and a default language version of 2.8.

+A file with a `package:packageName/…` URI belongs to the package with name `packageName`.
+A file with a non`-package` path within the `quiver` root directory belongs to the `quiver` package (except if there is a nested package inside the `quiver` package that the file is also inside, then the innermost package takes precedence).
+All files belonging to the `quiver` package above has a *default language* version of 2.8.

-If an entry in the `package_config.json` file contains no language version entry (the `"languageVersion"` entry is optional), or there is no `package_config.json` file available (yet), the compiler defaults the package to the most recent language version supported by the SDK processing the package.
-If an entry contains an invalid `dart` version value, any other value which is not two decimal integers with a `.` between them, then tools which need the version should report an error.
+If an entry in the `package_config.json` file contains no language version entry, the compiler defaults the package to the most recent language version supported by the SDK processing the package (the major and minor version numbers of the SDK’s own version).
+If an entry contains an invalid `dart` version value, any value which is not a string of two decimal integers with a `.` between them, then tools which need the version should report an error.

+A file which does not belong to *any* package also uses the language version of the current SDK as its default language version.
+If there is no `package_config.json` file available (yet), all files are considered as not belonging to a package and default to the SDK language version.

+The `package_config.json` file is, by default, generated by the Pub tool.
+It fills in the language version of each package using the language version of the minimum required SDK specified in that package’s `pubspec.yaml` file.
+This ensures that the default language version of libraries in a package are not later than the earliest language version that the package claims to be able to run on.
+The SDK requirement is optional, and if there is none, then the language version entry is also omitted (the `"languageVersion"` entry is optional).

+For a Pub package, the root directory will typically be the package directory, and the package URI root is the `lib/` directory inside the package directory.
+This means that all Dart libraries in, e.g., `test/` and `bin/` directories of a Pub package are considered as belonging to the package, not just the libraries accessed using `package:` URIs.

-Tools will not have a language default version available for the current package until a `package_config.json` file has been generated by running `pub get`.
-Any tool able to understand Pub package layout *may* use the most recent stable language version available to the minimum SDK version allowed by the  `pubspec.yaml` of the current package, rather than rely on an entry in the `package_config.josn` file.
+Tools will not have a language default version available for any package until a `package_config.json` file has been generated by running `pub get`.
+Any tool able to understand Pub package layout *may* derive the information directly from the  `pubspec.yaml` of the current package, rather than rely on an entry in the `package_config.json` file, as long as it derives the same values that Pub would have written into the `package_config.json` file.
 A lack of a `package_config.json` file is only an issue for *new* packages, or packages with no dependencies, because otherwise the package is mostly unusable until you run `pub get` anyway.
 A new package is likely to want to be run at the most recent language version, so this is not a major problem.
 An IDE which reruns `pub get` after each change to `pubspec.yaml` will keep the `package_config.json` file up-to-date.

-### Package Library Language Version

-The *default* language version of a Dart library is the default language version of the package that the library belongs to.
-If the library does not belong to a package, it has no default version.
-Which package a file belongs to is defined by the `.dart_tool/package_config.json` file.

-The package configuration file assigns both a root directory and a package URI root directory to a package, where the latter must be contained in the former.
-The package configuration specification states how these directories may overlap, and the package configuration is used to associate each file to at most one package.
-A file belongs to a package if its path is inside the package’s declared root directory and not inside any nested package’s root directory.
-A file with a `package:packageName/…` URI belongs to the package with name `packageName`. *(This is effectively the same as resolving the package URI to a file URI and then figuring out which package that file URI belongs to.)*

-For a Pub package, the root directory will typically be the package directory, and the package URI root is the `lib/` directory inside the package directory.

-This means that all Dart libraries in, e.g., `test/` and `bin/` directories of a Pub package are considered as belonging to the package, not just the libraries accessed using `package:` URIs.

 ### Individual Library Language Version Override

 A library is assigned the default language version of its package unless it specifies a different language version in the library itself.

-This can be used for the case where not all libraries of package have yet been migrated to the newer semantics, which allows gradual migration of a single package, or where we generate code adapted to the current SDK, allowing the code generator to use new features that the package itself doesn't know of yet.
+A language version override can be used when until all libraries of package have been migrated to the newer semantics.
+Keeping some libraries back at an earlier language version allows gradual migration of a single package.
+Making some libraries use a *newer* language version than the default allows code generators to generate code tailored to the current SDK using new features that the package itself doesn't know of yet.

 The syntax for choosing a different language version than the default is a single source line consisting only of a single-line comment of the form `// @dart = 2.0` (exactly two slashes, the string `@dart`, an `=`, and a version string which is two decimal numerals separated by `.`) in the initial part of the file, prior to any language declarations.
 It can be preceded by a `#!` line or by other comments, but not by a `library` declaration or any other declaration.
 Whitespace (space and tabs) are allowed everywhere except between the slashes, inside the `@dart` string and inside the version string.
 The comment must be an actual single-line comment, and not, say, a line of that form embedded in a block comment.
 (Block comments traditionally start lines with a `*` character, but that is purely convention, so it would be possible to have a line containing just  `//@dart=2.3` inside a block comment.
-That will not count as a language version override marker.)
+Such a line will not count as a language version override marker.)
 If there is more than one such marker, only the first one applies, but tools are encouraged to warn about the extra unused markers.

 *When a published Pub package wants to use a new published language feature, the package itself must require a sufficient SDK version to support the feature.
 This also updates the package's default language version to the higher version and changes to the higher language version everywhere.
 In order to not have to migrate every library in the package immediately, the author can mark unmigrated packages as such, putting them back at the earlier language version they are compatible with.
 For a non-breaking language change, such marking is not necessary since the "unmigrated" libraries are already compatible with the newer language version.*

 This does mean that if a later language version changes the *comment syntax* in a non-backwards compatible way, we may have to add further restrictions at that point.
-That is unlikely to happen.
+Such a change is unlikely to happen.

-Part files *must* be marked with the same version as their library.
+Part files *must* be marked with the same version marker as their library.
 They must always be treated the same way as the library they belong to, so it is a compile-time error if a part file has a different language version override than its library.
-It is also a compile-time error if a part file has no language version marker, and the importing library does, or vice versa.
+It is also a compile-time error if a part file has no language version marker, and the importing library does, or vice versa (even if the marker happens to be the same version as the default language version of the file).
 Tools that work on individual part files, like the formatter, need a marker in the part file.
 If there isn't one, the tool can assume that the default language version of the package applies.

 All tools processing source files must be able to recognize this override marker and process the library accordingly.